ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The authenticated origin pull settings on a hostname. (hostname level only)

 `----cert_id`
-:   The certificate id which the hostname is bundled to. (hostname level only)
+:   The certificate id, which the hostname is bundled to. (hostname level only)

 `----enabled`
 :   Enable authenticated origin pull.
 Valid values are `on` and `off`.